Yevgen Sokolovsky

-Evgeny "Zhenya" Vladimirovich Sokolovsky (Євген Володимирович Соколовський, born 7 November 1978 in Odesa), also known as Yevgen Sokolovskiy, is a Ukrainian racing driver, team manager and businessman.
+Evgeny "Zhenya" Vladimirovich Sokolovsky, also known as Yevgen Volodymyrovych Sokolovskiy (Євген Володимирович Соколовський, born 7 November 1978 in Odesa), is a Ukrainian racing driver, team manager and businessman.
 In 2021, Sokolovsky won the Belgian touring car championship Belcar Endurance.

 Sokolovsky is owner and manager of MotoGP/IDM team Vector Racing, who wins 2011 the Internationale Deutsche Motorradmeisterschaft in the 600cc Supersport class.
 He himself drove in the "Vector 24-7 GP Racing" team until 2012, when he changed to touring car racing after a break in 2018 and started in the NASCAR Whelen Euro Series in 2020.

 Early years

 Evgeny Sokolovsky grew up in the Ukrainian SSR in Odesa.
-Evgeny came to motorsport very early through his father, the Ukrainian rally driver Wladmir Sokolovsky, and started in junior races at the age of 8.
+He came to motorsport very early through his father, the Ukrainian rally driver Wladmir Sokolovsky, and started in junior races at the age of 8.

-From 1995 to 2000 Evgeny studied at the Odesa National Economics University (now part of the Odesa National Polytechnic University) and graduated with a master's degree (Dyplom Magistra) as a commercial IT specialist.
+From 1995 to 2000, Sokolovsky studied at the Odesa National Economics University (now part of the Odesa National Polytechnic University) and graduated with a master's degree (Dyplom Magistra) as a commercial IT specialist.

 Motorcycle racing

 2012, Team Vector 24-7 GP, Thomas Helldobler, Konstantyn Pisarev and Sokolovkiy.

-From 2003 to 2009 Evgeny Sokolovsky drove in the Supersport 600 in national championships in Russia and Ukraine.
+From 2003 to 2009, Sokolovsky drove in the Supersport 600 in national championships in Russia and Ukraine.

-From 2009 to 2011 he started in the German Yamaha R6 Cup.
+From 2009 to 2011, Sokolovsky started in the German Yamaha R6 Cup.
 In 2011, missions in the WorldSBK and in the German DMV circuit racing championship were added.
 During the 2011 IDM final run at the Hockenheimring he crashed hard.

-In the 2012 season he started again in the IDM Suppersport and WorldSBK UEM Coppa dei Due Paesi Trophy, but ended his two-wheeler career at the end of the season.
+In the 2012 season, Sokolovsky started again in the IDM Suppersport and WorldSBK UEM Coppa dei Due Paesi Trophy, but ended his two-wheeler career at the end of the season.

 Team owner and manager

 Team Vector Racing with IDM champion 2011 Jesco Günther and team manager Sokolovsky.

 As team owner, Sokolovsky led the motorcycle racing team Vector Racing together with team manager Andrey Gavrilov.

-Since 2001 the team has participated in various different championships, up to European and world championship races.
-In 2006 the team then entered the World SBK Motorcycle World Championship.
+Since 2001, the team has participated in various different championships, up to European and world championship races.
+In 2006, the team then entered the World SBK Motorcycle World Championship.
 2008 Vladimir Ivanov took 2nd place in the IDM Supersport on a Yamaha YZF-R6 for his team.

-In 2009 Vector Racing started their season with Vladimir Leonov in the MotoGP up to 250cc and in 2010 additionally started in the newly created Moto-2 class.
+In 2009, Vector Racing started their season with Vladimir Leonov in the MotoGP up to 250cc and in 2010 additionally started in the newly created Moto-2 class.

 In the 2011 season, Vector Racing returned to the IDM and won the International German Motorcycle Championship (IDM) with the driver Jesco Günther in the Supersport class.

 After the successful 2011 season, Vector Racing Team decided to launch two teams, each with two drivers, for 2012 in the IDM Supersport: Vector Bily KM Racing and Vector 24-7 GP Racing.
 However, the team could no longer build on the successes of previous years.